 Having a tarnished criminal record following you around can significantly impact your reputation, housing opportunities, and earning ability.
 Many employers do not want to hire people arrested for crimes in San Antonio, so people with criminal records are often forced into unsafe housing or to settle for dead-end jobs to put food on the table.

 If you have a criminal record that you just can’t seem to escape, San Antonio expungement lawyer Sophia C. Martinez may be able to help set you free.
-As a former Assistant District Attorney, Sophia Martinez has considerable experience handling expunctions and non-disclosures in Texas.
+As a former Assistant District Attorney, criminal defense attorney Sophia Martinez has considerable experience handling expunctions and non-disclosures in Texas.
 She will thoroughly analyze the facts of your case and provide you with legal options to help get your life moving forward again.

 Could You Benefit From Having a Criminal Record Expunged in San Antonio, Texas?